maurocastermans/now-playing/README.md

 **Now-playing** is a Python application for the Raspberry Pi that listens for background music, identifies the song, and displays the song information on an e-ink display.

-> This project was born out of a personal need: I love listening to vinyl, but since it's analog, I could never see what
+> This project was born out of a personal need: I love listening to vinyl, but since it's analog, I wasn't able to
-> track was playing.
-The same goes for films—I'd often reach for my phone to Shazam a song.
-Now, I just glance at my
+> easily tell what song was playing.
+Sure, you can count the spaces in the grooves, but that's not exactly convenient.
-> display.
+> The same goes for music in films—I'd often reach for my phone to Shazam a song.
+Now, I just glance at my display.

 <table>
 <tr>